 How safe are they?

-Both Smartproxy and Bright Data prioritize user security:
+Both Decodo and Bright Data prioritize user security:

 - Encryption: Both use strong encryption to keep your data safe.